shovansarkarece/javascript/array.md

 ```
 [ 'Object Value is Alice', 'Object Value is Bob' ]
 ```
-//! write a program to Multiply each element with 2
+### Write a program to Multiply each element with 2
 ```
 const numbers = [1, 2, 3, 4, 5];
 const doubleValue = numbers.map((curElem) => {